 The first thing that greets me is the stillness.

 There is a silence so material that I feel like I’m trapped in a painting.
 Nothing moves, nothing sounds.
 Even the wind is gone as if it too can’t bear to upset the stillness.
 The only thing I hear is my own fatigued breathing.
-I move slowly through Ebenkeudo, my mind growing numb as I walk around scores of warm corpses.
-With the way the pathways are littered with bodies, you may just think that everyone is part of some predesigned setting and you are the odd fit.
+I move slowly through Ebenkeudo, my mind growing numb as I walk around scores of fresh corpses.
+Men.
+Women.
+Children.

 I stop by an anthill.
-The many ants around it are motionless on the red soil and for everything I’ve seen, it is this scene that finally breaks me: death so profound and absolute that nothing is left.
-I kneel on the ground in front of that giant anthill and cry like a child, my sobs shattering the suffocating silence.
+The many ants around it are motionless on the red soil and for everything I’ve seen, it is this sight that finally breaks me: death so profound and absolute that nothing is left.
+I kneel on the ground in front of that giant anthill and scream.
+I cry out, hard, as my tears reach for the ants, to comfort them, in death.